CSULB represented on Mayor-elect Rex Richardson's transition team

 “In the coming weeks, we will focus on coming together to set our best policies forward to addressing the root causes of homelessness, increasing access to affordable housing, leading an equitable economic recovery, investing in community safety, prioritizing our youth, and tackling climate change by creating a healthy and more sustainable city, said Richardson, a CSU Dominguez Hills graduate.

-CSULB members of Richardson’s transition team are President Jane Close Conoley; Rashida Crutchfield, associate professor in the School of Social Work; Isaac Julien, ASI president; and Seiji Steimetz, interim associate dean, College of Liberal Arts.
+CSULB members of Richardson’s transition team are President Jane Close Conoley; Rashida Crutchfield, associate professor in the School of Social Work; Isaac Julien, ASI president; Seiji Steimetz, interim associate dean, College of Liberal Arts; and Griselda Suarez, a faculty member in the Chicano and Latino Studies Department and the executive director of the Arts Council for Long Beach.

 “I’m honored to serve in this 100-Day Plan,” said Crutchfield, whose ground-breaking research has sparked a national conversation about the plight of college students experiencing homelessness and hunger.
 “Mayor-elect Richardson is a committed leader in our community, a friend to CSULB, and a partner and champion of our School of Social Work.”